 These tips may seem obvious because they are.
-That's usually where scholarship applicants trip up.
+But often the basic steps are where people get tripped up.
+That's no different for scholarship applicants.
 So, take heed!

 Use spell check but don't rely on it solely.
 Read your writing thoroughly and eliminate silly mistakes such as confusing our with are, or their with there.
 Same rule for an automated grammar check—let it be your starting point but don't use it as a stand-in for thorough proofreading.
 (If you have the time, it can be helpful to set your writing aside for a day or two after you finish it and then proofread it.
 Reading it with fresh eyes gives you a better chance of catching mistakes.)